JeanKossaifi/Report/Implementation/improving.rst

 Code
 ++++

-In this new version we reshape u, so that the new vector has as many lines as there are kernels, to be able to process kernel by kernel:
+In this new version we **reshape u**, so that the new vector has as many lines as there are kernels, to be able to process kernel by kernel:

 .. code::